-Dr. Moore is a member of The Hip Center at Andrews Sports Medicine.
+Dr. Moore is a founding member of The Hip Center at Andrews Sports Medicine.
 Prior to joining Andrews Sports Medicine & Orthopaedic Center in June of 2016, Dr. Moore was Director of the Center for Joint Replacement at the University of Alabama at Birmingham.
 He joined the faculty at UAB in 2001, after serving as Chief of Adult Reconstruction for the United States Air Force at Wilford Hall Medical Center in San Antonio, Texas.

 Dr. Moore was the first surgeon in Birmingham to utilize Stryker's Mako System, utilizing highly-advanced robotic-arm assisted technology to personalize total knee, partial knee and total hip replacement procedures to each patient.
 He has done more robot-assisted surgeries than anyone in Alabama.
 He is an investigator on a study with institutions around the nation evaluating the long-term results of robot-assisted total knee replacement and trains other surgeons around the nation in how to perform robot-assisted surgery.

 Dr. Moore’s other clinical interests include minimally invasive surgery including the new Direct Superior, early intervention in the treatment of arthritis, image-assisted surgery, and alternative bearings in total joint arthroplasty.